-Given that departures from Hong Kong by air and also, to the Mainland and Macau, by sea are already subject to a departure tax, it is in principle reasonable to consider imposing a tax on land and sea departures generally.
+Given that departures from Hong Kong by air and also, to the Mainland and Macau,

 According to the Document, a tax on all land and sea departures from Hong Kong could provide a further broad-based source of revenue.
 We note, however, that if exemptions were to be given to, e.g. businessmen, schoolchildren, etc. who cross into the Mainland on a daily or frequent basis, as has been suggested by some people, the tax would become more complex to administer, more selective and less broadly-based.